Overwatch 2: Everything we know about the unconventional sequel

 Sojourn is one of Overwatch 2's multiple new heroes

 And she looks cooooooool.
-We don't know much about Sojourn yet, but her build and intimidating gun arm suggest that she's a damage-focused hero.
+We don't know much about Sojourn yet (other than that she's Canadian), but her build and intimidating gun arm suggest that she's a damage-focused hero.
 In her highlight intro seen in the gameplay trailer, she also slides into a super jump, so mobility might be her thing.

 Blizzard is being coy about how many other new heroes we can expect at the launch of Overwatch 2.
 Echo, the elegant flying robot first introduced in McCree's cinematic, is featured heavily Overwatch 2 reveal, but it's unclear if they will be a playable hero.
 Expect this to be cleared up as we learn more about the game in the coming weeks.